I must admit there’s a time when I’m tempted not to tell you what I’m thinking. It’s when I see an older large breed dog with an unexplained limp.

 - Labrador Retriever

-As you can see, a general rule is the bigger the dog the higher the risk.
+The rankings depend a bit on which study we use, but a general rule is the bigger the dog the higher the risk.
 This is also true within breeds.
 Therefore, one of the best things you can do to reduce the risk is keep your dog on the skinny side.

 Another risk factor is age.
 The highest risk is between 7 and 10 years old, making it one of the cancers that affects younger dogs.